 The Tax Cuts and Jobs Act (the "Tax Reform Act") was signed into law on December 22, 2017.
 Prior to the Tax Reform Act, Section 162(m) of the Code generally disallowed a tax deduction for compensation over \$1 million paid to our Named Executive Officers who are considered "covered employees" under this rule.
 Performance-based compensation was exempt from this deduction limitation if specified requirements set forth in the Code and applicable Treasury Regulations were satisfied.
 The Company previously undertook to qualify substantial components of the performance-based incentive compensation available to Named Executives to be exempt from this deduction limitation.
-Outstanding performance-based equity awards under the Company's stockholder-approved employee equity plans, including stock options and performance-based RSUs, also met these requirements.

 Beginning with fiscal year 2018, the Tax Reform Act eliminated the performance-based compensation exception to the deductibility limitation under Section 162(m), other than with respect to certain "grandfathered" performance-based awards granted prior to November 2, 2017.
-No assurance can be given that grandfathered compensation intended to satisfy the requirements for exemption from Section 162(m) will actually satisfy such requirements.
+Performance-based equity awards that were granted under the Company's stockholder-approved employee equity plans prior to November 2, 2017, including performance-based RSUs, were designed to meet these requirements.
+However, no assurance can be given that grandfathered compensation intended to satisfy the requirements for exemption from Section 162(m) will actually satisfy such requirements.

-The Compensation Committee's philosophy strongly emphasizes performance-based compensation, which has historically minimized the consequences of the Section 162(m) limit on deductibility.
-The Company believes that tax deductibility of compensation is an important factor, but not the sole factor, to be considered in setting executive compensation policy, and in light of the changes to Section 162(m), it is expected that the Compensation Committee will authorize payments that are not deductible for federal income tax purposes when the committee believes that such payments are appropriate to attract, retain and incentivize executive talent.
+The Compensation Committee's philosophy strongly emphasizes performance-based compensation, which had historically minimized the consequences of the Section 162(m) limit on deductibility.
+The Company believes that tax deductibility of compensation is an important factor, but not the sole factor, to be considered in setting executive compensation policy, and in light of the changes to Section 162(m), the Compensation Committee has authorized, and is expected to continue to authorize, payments that are not deductible for federal income tax purposes when the committee believes that such payments are appropriate to attract, retain and incentivize executive talent.